Is Public a Safe Brokerage Firm?

 - Alternative investments

-The alternative-investment service lets you trade shares of collectibles, such as Air Jordans,
+The alternative-investment service offers trading in shares of collectible items, like Air Jordans,

-Banksy pieces, digital art, and famous video games.
-Public.com packages these physical and
+Banksy paintings, digital artwork, and famous video games.
+Public.com securitizes these physical and

-digital assets and then makes their shares available for trading.
+intangible assets and then releases the shares on its platform for trading.

-There are only two account types at Public: taxable individual accounts and Traditional/ROTH IRAs.
+There is only two tax structure at Public: the individual taxable account and Traditional/ROTH IRA account.

-A personal account at Public can register for recurring purchases of a group of assets.
-Public calls this an Investment Plan.
-A plan can hold up to 20 assets, which can be stocks, ETFs, or cryptocurrencies.
+An individual account at Public can sign up for recurring investments in a basket of assets.
+Public calls this program an Investment Plan.
+A plan can invest in a maximum of 20 assets.
+These can be securities or cryptocurrencies.

-Another special service is Alpha.
-It’s an AI that Public is testing alongside GPT-4.
-It can do many things, like showing analyst ratings (but not its own) for a security and summarizing earnings calls around 2 hours after they happen.
+Another unique investing service is Alpha.
+This is an Artificial Intelligence that Public is testing in conjunction with GPT-4.
+It can perform a variety of functions, such delivering analyst recommendations (but not its own recommendations) on a security and summarizing earnings calls as soon as 2 hours after they finish.

-Public.com only opens accounts for people who live in the U.S. and have citizenship, permanent residency, or a valid visa.
-A Social Security Number is also needed.
+Public.com only opens accounts for U.S. residents who must have U.S. citizenship, permanent residency, or have a valid visa.
+A Social Security Number is also required.

-While these alternative assets normally aren’t covered by SIPC, physical assets have coverage from Aspen American Insurance Company, and digital or intangible assets are self-insured.
+While the alternative investments generally aren’t covered by SIPC, physical assets are protected by Aspen American Insurance Company.
+Digital and intangible assets are self-insured.

 Cash Management

-Besides brokerage accounts, Public offers cash accounts.
-These currently yield
+Aside from brokerage accounts, Public also has cash accounts.
+These currently earn

-4.1%, which is appealing.
-Public’s cash account allows unlimited deposits and withdrawals, acting like a checking account (without checks).
-In reality, it’s a brokerage account with FDIC sweep, sending money to partner banks for up to $5 million in coverage.
+3.6%, which is quite appealing.
+Public’s cash account allows unlimited deposits and withdrawals, so it functions like a checking account (though no checks are provided).
+Technically, it is a brokerage account with an FDIC sweep, sending funds to partner banks for insurance coverage up to $5 million.

-The downside is the lack of check-writing or a debit card for Public’s cash account.
+The drawback is that there’s no check-writing or debit card linked to Public’s cash account.

 Public.com Cost

-Public doesn’t charge commissions for online stock, equity option, or ETF trades during market hours.
-There are no regular fees or minimum deposits.
-For other trades, fees may apply to non-Premium members (and in some cases, Premium users too).
+Public does not charge commissions for stocks, equity options, and ETF trades made during market hours online.
+There are no fees or minimum balances.
+For other trades, fees may apply to non-Premium members (and sometimes Premium users as well).

-For instance, index options cost 50¢ per contract for non-Premium investors and 35¢ for Premium users.
-A pre-market or after-hours stock order costs $2.99 for standard customers.
-Crypto trades either charge a fixed fee (up to $6.25) or 1.25%.
+For example, index options cost 50¢ each for non-Premium customers and 35¢ for Premium members.
+A stock order placed in pre-market or after-hours costs $2.99 for regular customers.
+Crypto trades come with either a fixed fee (as high as $6.25) or a 1.25% fee.

-Treasury investments have fees between 0.29% and 0.09% per year, depending on the balance.
+Treasury holdings range from 0.29% to 0.09% a year, depending on the Treasury balance.

-Buying an investment plan can cost $0.49 to $1.49 per trade, depending on how many assets are included.
-Premium users pay $0.
+Buying an investment plan costs from $0.49 to $1.49 per trade, based on the number of symbols it includes.
+Premium clients pay nothing.

-Public’s cash account has no minimum balance or ongoing fees.
+Public’s cash account has no minimum or maintenance fees.

 Mobile App